w1adok143/express-lite-router/README.md

 # express-lite-router
-Express router wrapper for backend, use Async/Await method in controller, use webhook 'init' if need
+Express router wrapper for backend, can use Async/Await method in controller, can use webhook 'init'

 ## Installation
 ```bash